A Christ-centered, residential addiction recovery program for men focused on spiritual renewal, accountability, and lasting life change.

 Phase one

 Orientation is our introductory phase of the program, where you will become acclimated to the structure and guidelines.
-During this time, the men face harsh realities of damage done to relationships, as well as encounter the love and acceptance of Jesus.
+During this time, the men face harsh realities of damage done to relationships during the addiction, as well as encounter the love and acceptance of Jesus.
 Here is where you start building a personal relationship with Christ.

 Preparation